rcavallari/phalcon-compose/README.md

 Here are the `docker` & `docker-compose` built images:

-* `application`: This is the Phalcon 2.1 application code container
+* `application`: Phalcon 2.1.x application code container
-* `db`: This is the MySQL 5.7 database container
+* `db`:          MySQL 5.7.11 database container
-* `redis`: This is the Redis 3.0 database container
+* `redis`:       Redis 3.0 database container
-* `queue`: This is the Beanstalk 1.10 queue container
+* `memcached`:   Memcached Server 1.4 container
-* `php`: This is the PHP-FPM 5.6 container in which the application volume is mounted
+* `queue`:       Beanstalk 1.10 queue container
-* `nginx`: This is the Nginx Mainline webserver container in which application volume is mounted too
+* `php`:         PHP 5.6.19 + PHP-FPM container in which the application volume is mounted
-* `memcached`: This is the Memcached Server 1.4 container
+* `nginx`:       Nginx 1.9.11 webserver container in which application volume is mounted too

 This results in the following running containers: